os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/n-thread-barrier.md

 ## Testing the barrier API implementation

-In `n_thread_barrier_test.c` you find a working program testing your implementation.
+In `n_barrier_test.c` you find a working program testing your implementation.

 - The threads are created in the `main` function.
 - Each thread executes the `thread` function.
 In the `thread` function: